stac-extensions/authentication/README.md

 ### URL Signing

-The `SignedUrlClient` scheme indicates that authentification will be handled by an API which generates and returns a signed URL.
-For example, a signed URL for assets in AWS S3 can be generated with the following Lambda function code.
+The `SignedUrlClient` scheme indicates that authentification will be handled by an API, which generates and returns a signed URL.
+For example, a signed URL for an asset in AWS S3 can be generated with the following Lambda function code.

 ```python
   import boto3